You say tomato, I say tahmahto.

 He says branding, she says marketing.
 Is it brand harmonization or brand alignment?
 Is Brand a noun or a verb?
 What is the definition of branding?

 No doubt, the semantics of marketing and branding can be very confusing.
-Every advertising firm, consultant, author and marketing professor has a slightly different spin on the subject of branding, and it’s easy to fall into that classic, insider’s trap of just talking to ourselves.
+Every advertising firm, consultant, author and marketing professor has a slightly different spin on the subject of branding.

 So I’m going to aggregate the best definitions, and boil it all down to some branding basics you can actually use in your day-to-day business.
 I’m going to answer these fundamental questions: